dotnet/csharplang/proposals/repeat-attributes.md

 partial void M() { }
 ```

-Many attributes are designed to inform the user and/or maintainer of the method of what pre/postconditions the method requires.
+This presents a usability/readability issue, because some attributes are designed to inform the user and/or maintainer of the method of what pre/postconditions or invariants the method requires.
 For example:

 ```cs
 public partial bool TryGetValue([NotNullWhen(true)] out object? value);